cis1912/website/content/lectures/lec00.md

 ## Housekeeping

 Grade breakdown:

 - 50% homework (5 assignments, 10% per homework released on GitHub and submitted on Gradescope)
 - 40% final project
- - 10% participation (show up to class or let course staff know you can't make it)
+- 10% participation

 Class is curved.

-Post questions on [Piazza](https://piazza.com/upenn/spring2021/cis188/home) (but not for debugging, but for conceptual questions on the homeworks or lecture clarifications) or some to OH:
+Post questions on [Piazza](https://piazza.com/upenn/fall2021/srs_cis1882012021c/home) (but not for debugging, but for conceptual questions on the homeworks or lecture clarifications) or some to OH:

-  - Peyton/Davis: Wednesday 4pm-6pm EST
+- Peyton/Will: Sunday 2pm-4pm ET
-  - Armaan/Campbell: Sunday 4pm-6pm EST
+- Armaan/Campbell: Thursday 6pm-8pm ET

 ## What is DevOps?